Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 #### Name structure
-Once obtained raw sequences, we need to change its name format like the following format:
+The variability function run with a single format of sequence names and it is like the following:
 ```
 >ID|Name of the specie
 TAAGTCAGCCCGGCGCACTTCTCGGAGATGACCAAGTTTA
 TAACGTAATTGTTACGGCACATGCCTTCGTTATAATTTTC
 TTTA...
 ```
+In consequence, once obtained raw sequences, we need to change its name format.
 The forthcoming code is used to change names of `seqs_sciaenidae` object:
 ```Rscript
 formatted_names = paste(ID_sciaenidae$ids, '|', attr(seqs_sciaenidae, 'species'), sep = "")
 names(seqs_sciaenidae) = formatted_names